 We often think of institutions having a mission, but at Lawrence Academy we feel it is essential for individuals to develop a sense of mission as well — clarity and purpose that will organize work, goals, life.
-More than a useful orientation and preparation for college and career, a life driven by conviction and meaning has a bene t that extends beyond the self, spreading well-being and good will to ever broader communities.
+More than a useful orientation and preparation for college and career, a life driven by conviction and meaning has a benefit that extends beyond the self, spreading well-being and goodwill to ever broader communities.

 We believe in a healthy and intelligent approach to life, and we apply that belief every day through tending to the students in our care with a sense of generosity, optimism, and genuine interest.
 The wellness of Lawrence Academy itself is measured by the sense of empowerment students feel in their process of growth.
 When we are at our best, we are not aspiring to perfection — we are aspiring to honest and full self-expression.

 The spirit of loyalty and pride that arises from such mutual commitment is inspiring.
 When you’re fully committed to a place — and a place is fully committed to you — you have deeper experiences.
 Such full explorations of the human condition lead in turn to more genuine and meaningful processes of learning.
 And genuine, meaningful processes of learning are key ingredients for a life in which an individual can contribute and prosper.

 We warmly invite you to find this sense — unique to you — of self, of inspiration, of responsibility, of possibility at Lawrence Academy.